 Products in Catalog

-On the Admin sidebar, tap Catalog.
-Then, choose Shared Catalogs.
+On the Admin sidebar, go to Catalog > Shared Catalogs

-Find the catalog in the grid.
-Then in the Action column, select Set Pricing and Structure.
+For the the shared catalog in the grid, go to the Action column and click Set Pricing and Structure.

-The first time the shared catalog is configured, tap Configure to continue.
-Then, complete the following:
+The first time the shared catalog is configured, click Configure to continue with the following steps.

 The first step in the process is to choose the products that you want to include in the shared catalog.
 The product selection page features the category tree on the left, and a synchronized product grid on the right.
 If you click a category in the tree, the products in the category appear in the grid.